 Not only is this pork chop marinade packed full of flavor, but it offers you a little extra time and convenience.
 Make up the marinade the night before and store it covered in the refrigerator.
 When you get up in the morning, start the chops marinating.
 By the time dinner time rolls around, you’ll be ready to grill or bake some tasty pork chops.
-This mixture makes enough for 4-6 thin chops or 2-3 thicker cuts.
+This recipe makes enough marinade for 2 1/2-3 pounds of meat.

 I love grilled pork chops, but I’ve found through trial and error that one of the best ways to get tender, flavorful chops is to either brine or marinate them first.
 This recipe is my go-to for all things pork chop related.
 I even use this marinade on pork tenderloin.

 - Orange juice: Fresh squeezed is always best.
 Look for pure orange juice, but avoid concentrates.
 You can purchase 2-3 medium oranges and juice them yourself.